xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 to avoid it, is in a sorry state of mind, indeed.

-Yes, the other methods do have their merits: a clear logical conscience does cost something—just as any virtue, just as all that we cherish, costs us dear.
+Yes, the other methods do have their merits: a clear logical conscience does cost something -- just as any virtue, just as all that we cherish, costs us dear.
 But, we should not desire it to be otherwise.
 The genius of a man’s logical method should be loved and reverenced as his bride, whom he has chosen from all the world.
 He need not condemn the others; on the contrary, he may honor them